Skip to Content

 Can I Roll On Orange Peel Texture?

-You aboslutely can, though it won’t look quite as nice as a sprayed texture.
-Most hardware stores sell an u0022orange peelu0022 roller that you use to pant of thinned out drywall mud.
+You absolutely can, though it won’t look quite as nice as a sprayed texture.
+Most hardware stores sell an orange peel roller that you use.

-Ornage peel texture is not necessarily difficult to fix, but can be difficult to match your existing texture.
-A rolled on orange peel or a can of spray on orange peel works well, but may not match perfectly.
+Orange peel texture is not necessarily difficult to fix, but can be difficult to match your existing texture.
+A rolled-on orange peel or a can of spray-on orange peel works well, but may not match perfectly.

 Orange Peel vs Knock Down Texture